jasonsears/ansible-osx-setup/HOWTO.md

 ### Prerequisites

-- New Mac has to have your OneDrive configured
+- OneDrive configured and Archive folder synced
-- An Outlook account profile must be setup
+- Outlook account profile setup

 1. Open OneDrive from Applications or Launcher, it will initialize and restart.
    It will prompt you for your Email Address, enter your work email and follow